Zoologist

 • paleozoology - fossil remains

-• carry out field and laboratory research
+• do field and laboratory research

 • study animals in their natural environment or in captivity